kei5uke/kei5uke.github.io/content/posts/postfish/index.md

 |_ssl-date: TLS randomness does not represent time
 ```

-There are many protocols for emails, and HTTP
+There are many protocols for emails and HTTP.

 # HTTP Page